spaceml-org/floodmapper/tutorial/01_INTRODUCTION.md

 ## Subsystems and Services

-NEMA FloodMapper is adapted from Trillium's ML4Floods machine learning toolkit.
+FloodMapper is adapted from Trillium's ML4Floods machine learning toolkit.
 This works as a hybrid system, employing cloud-based storage to manage large amounts of data, but performing processing operations on a local computer (which itself may be a virtual machine - VM -